Hawaii faces 'catastrophic flooding' from storms until Tuesday, National Weather Service warns - KESQ

 The Hawaiian Islands could experience “catastrophic flooding” from a storm system lasting until Tuesday, according to the National Weather Service in Honolulu.

+Nearly one foot of rain has already fallen in Kula on Maui over the last 24 hours, according to the National Weather Service (NWS) in Honolulu.

-Rainfall total amounts of 10 to 15 inches are anticipated, with isolated areas of 20 to 25 inches possible, the NWS said.
-Flash flood warnings were issued for the entire islands of Maui and Molokai Sunday by the NWS, along with the eastern half of the Big Island.
+Rainfall storm total amounts of 10 to 15 inches are anticipated, with isolated areas of 20 to 25 inches possible, the NWS said.

+On the Big Island, 8 inches of rain have fallen in the past 24 hours in multiple locations.
+Rainfall is beginning to wind down early Monday. morning.

+However, heavy rain is still forecast to fall across Maui, Oahu, and Kauai throughout the day on Monday.
+A flash flood warning has been issued for the islands of Molokai and Maui.
+“Localized rainfall rates of 2 to 3 inches per hour will exacerbate ongoing flooding from earlier rainfall.
+Portions of leeward Maui have received over 6 inches of rain over the past 6 hours, and runoff remains high,” NWS Honolulu said.

 Landslides are expected and in some cases, highways may be closed due to flooding and landslides, potentially cutting off communities.